 Ingredients for Making Doughnuts with 1 Kilogram of Flour

-Want to how many pieces of doughnut you can get from 1 kg of flour, the recipe is below and should get you 40 pieces of doughnuts (or more, or less, depending on the size of cutter you’re using).
+Want to how many pieces of doughnut you can get from 1 kg of flour, the ingredients’ measurements and recipe is below.
+That should give you about 40 pieces of doughnuts (or more, or less, depending on the size of cutter you’re using).
 Here’s a recipe for making doughnuts with 1kg flour:

 - 1 kg (8 cups) of flour